Mass VetsAdvisor, Mass. Department of Veterans' Services

 Information on federal and state veterans' benefits with a guided search that tailors results to individual veterans, showing only benefits for which they qualify.

-Veterans' Laws and Benefits, Secretary of the Commonwealth, February 2017
+Veterans' laws and benefits, Secretary of the Commonwealth, November 2018

 An overview of the resources and services available to Massachusetts veterans in education, employment, housing, motor vehicles, property taxes, and medical assistance.

-Resource Guide for Veterans and Servicemembers, Mass.
-Attorney General, October 2016
+Resource guide for veterans and servicemembers, Mass.
+Attorney General, November 2016

 MGL c.
-4, s.
-7 Definition of who is a veteran
+4, § 7 Definition of who is a veteran

 MGL c.
 115 Veterans' benefits

 MGL c.
-15A, s.
-16 Public service scholarship program for children of veterans killed in action
+15A, § 16 Public service scholarship program for children of veterans killed in action

 MGL c.
-15A, s.
-19 Tuition and fee waiver for veterans attending state colleges and universities
+15A, § 19 Tuition and fee waiver for veterans attending state colleges and universities

 MGL c.15E Interstate compact on educational opportunity for military children

 MGL c.
-59, s.
-5 Property tax exemptions for veterans
+59, § 5 Property tax exemptions for veterans

-MGL c.132A, s.2D Free access to certain parks for Purple Heart recipients
+MGL c.132A, § 2D Free access to certain parks for Purple Heart recipients

 A veteran scheduled to work on Veterans Day may be entitled to paid time off under certain circumstances.

 MGL c.
-151B, s.
-4 Prohibiting employment discrimination against veterans
+151B, § 4 Prohibiting employment discrimination against veterans

 St. 2012, c.
 108 Valor Act.
 An Act Relative to Veterans' Access, Livelihood, Opportunity and Resources.
 Includes Section 16: A defendant who is determined to be a veteran, on active service or has a history of military service in the armed forces of the United States and who is eligible for diversion or treatment under section 10 may, at arraignment, be afforded a 14-day continuance by the court to seek an assessment by the United States Department of Veterans Affairs.
 A probation officer shall have jurisdiction to divert to a program any person who is a veteran and who would benefit from a 14-day continuance to determine whether he or she is eligible for diversion to treatment services in lieu of imprisonment.